main1108/SusinokoArmament/README.md

 Kadomatu Rocket Pod

 # How To Install
-Put SusinokoArmaments File To GameData Folder.
+Put SusinokoArmaments File To The GameData Folder.